Teofilius Matulionis: Life

 Pope Pius XI named him an auxiliary bishop of Mohilev, Belarus, on 8 December 1928 and Matulionis received his episcopal consecration in secret on 7 February 1929 from Bishop Anton Malecki.
 His pastoral work was often hampered by the communist government.
 In 1922 the Bolsheviks ordered the confiscation of all churches.
 Their decree required pastors to provide their signatures.
 Matulionis refused and was arrested and imprisoned from 1923 until 1925, as part of the broader persecution centered on the "show trial" of Bishop Jan Cieplak.
 He was arrested a second time and sentenced to a decade of hard labor in the Arctic where the cold and damp climate damaged his health.
 He often awoke in the middle of the night to celebrate the Mass in secret using everyday bread as the Eucharist and distributing it in secret to fellow inmates when he could.
 The authorities relocated him to a prison in Saint Petersburg because of his health.
 He was placed in solitary confinement, but released in 1933 as part of a prisoner exchange when the Lithuanian government signed an accord with the Soviet Union for a ten-prisoner exchange, though he asked not to be part of the exchange.

 From 1934 until 1936 he lived in the United States.
 He also visited Cairo and Jerusalem, and parts of Western Europe.
 In 1934 he met Pius XI in a private audience and the pope said to him: "It is an honor to the Lithuanian nation to have such a hero".
 In 1943, during World War II, Pope Pius XII made him bishop of Kaišiadorys, Lithuania.
 He was arrested a third time for releasing a pastoral letter in 1946 and was sentenced to another decade in prison.
 Upon his release in 1956, he was forbidden to exercise his role as bishop and held under house arrest in Birštonas.

 On 25 December 1957, he consecrated Vincentas Sladkevičius a bishop without the consent of the communists.
 They ridiculed Matulionis for performing the ceremony in a small kitchen.
 He said they should be ashamed of forcing him to act in secret.
 For acting without government consent he was exiled to Šeduva, where he remained for the rest of his life.
 In 1962 Pope John XXIII, on the 33rd anniversary of his consecration as bishop, gave him the personal title of archbishop.

 Matulionis died on 20 August 1962 not long after a routine USSR KGB check of his apartment during which he was drugged.
 He had previously been denied permission to attend the Second Vatican Council.
 The government allowed his remains to be interred in his diocesan cathedral on condition that no demonstrations occur.
 His remains were exhumed in 1999 and tests confirmed that he had been poisoned.

 Posthumous honors

-In 2003 he was granted the Life Saving Cross and in 2006 awarded the Cross of the Order of the Grand Cross for his heroism and sacrifices.
+In 2003 he was granted the Life Saving Cross and in 2006 awarded the Grand Cross of the Order of the Cross of Vytis for his heroism and sacrifices.